Geography

 2. New Taiwan dollar

 a.
 Trains on the round-the-island rail network provide extremely convenient services.
-In recent years, regional short-distance electric-train routes have benefited commuters and students alike.
-Tickets may be purchased by phone, through the Internet or at the stations.
+In recent years,

 b.
 Exchange rate